webpack/webpack.js.org/src/content/configuration/other-options.md

 Expose custom values into the [loader context](/api/loaders/#the-loader-context).

-For example, you can define a new variable in loader context:
+For example, you can define a new variable in the loader context:

 __webpack.config.js__